uhasker/getting-things-done-in-next-js/src/chapter2/02-basic-types.md

 > We briefly note that `type` and `interface` are not exactly the same and have a few subtle, but important differences.
 > Again, we will not discuss this further.

-## Type Assertions
+### Type Assertions

-Sometimes you know more about the type of a variable than TypeScript.
+Sometimes, you know more about the type of a variable than TypeScript.
 For example, let's say that you have a function that returns an `any` value, but for some reason you know that in fact that value is definitely going to be a `string` in your case.
 Then you can use a **type assertion** (also called a type cast) to force TypeScript to treat that value as a `string`.